laminlabs/lamin-blog/docs/nbproject.md

 Notebook tracking in data platforms, with provenance features typically through pipelines are provided by leading data platforms: Databricks (MLFlow), Snowflake, Domino Data Labs, Palantir, Cloudera.

-Projects related to managing notebooks, some of them mentioned in a popular blog post from Netflix {cp}`Ufford18`:
+Projects related to managing notebooks, some of them mentioned in a popular blog post from Netflix[^ufford18]:

 - [Bookstore](https://github.com/nteract/bookstore): Notebook storage and publishing workflows for the masses.
 No longer maintained.
 - [Commuter](https://github.com/nteract/commuter): Notebook sharing hub based on an nteract server.